- Destinations

 Activities

 Another cosy activity is to visit the small villages on the islands, with their genuine charm and local farm shops and craft stores.
-If you want a taste of the Swedish nature, forage for wild berries and mushrooms in early autumn.
-Cook your own fish at BBQ stations at campsites or go gourmet at some of the well known restaurants on Fjäderholmarna, Grinda and Värmdö.
+If you want a taste of Swedish nature, forage for wild berries and mushrooms in early autumn.
+Cook your own fish at BBQ stations at campsites or go gourmet at some of the well-known restaurants on Fjäderholmarna, Grinda and Värmdö.

 Stockholm archipelago